Calibres: .22 and .177

-Who would have thought it?
-The company that brought us the highly praised Logun Professional Air Rifle — a luxury class multi-shot — now goes back to basics with a single-shot pre-charged pneumatic (PCP) sporter.
+The company that brought us the highly praised Logun Professional Air Rifle (a luxury class multi-shot), now goes back to basics with a single-shot pre-charged pneumatic (PCP) sporter.

 However, this is Logun, so don’t expect a cheap and cheerful one-shot potter.

-It's already won the coveted title of Best Air Rifle at the 2005 Shooting Industry Awards.
+It’s already won a coveted title of Best Air Rifle at the 2005 Shooting Industry Awards.
 Hardly surprising, as it’s a reasonably priced, practical, accurate and appealing gun.

 Rugged, reliable and practical